haipahm3108/coinboard/README.md

 * password: Dev012345
 > This is a non-sensitive demo account created only for this project.

 > **Privacy note**: Auth0 automatically records basic security metadata such as IP address and login time in its dashboard -> This is only visible to the project maintainer.
 I do not use, store, or process this information in any way.
-It remains only within Auth0’s built-in logs.
 I regularly refresh demo credentials (create a new demo user and delete the old one), so if the above login stops working, please check the repo for the latest credentials.

 <a name="Database"></a>
 ## 9. Database